-This Asian-inspired peanut dressing works on everything from salads and grain bowls to noodles.
+This Asian-inspired peanut salad dressing works on everything from greens and grain bowls, to noodles.
 Made with pantry staples – takes just 5 minutes.

 Meal-prepping sauces and dressings is a gift to your future self.
 Whether you’re making salads, grain bowls, noodles, or roasted veg throughout the week, with a pre-made sauce waiting for you in the fridge, you’re halfway there.

 It goes without saying that homemade sauces are exponentially better and healthier than store-bought, since you can control the quality of the ingredients and forgo any unnecessary oils, sugars, sodium, and preservatives.
 Best of all, they are always fresher and taste better, too.
 This Thai-inspired peanut butter salad dressing doesn’t require any special equipment (no blender/food processor) and comes together in 5 minutes.

 This vegan sauce consists of: peanut butter, lime juice, rice vinegar, soy sauce, sesame oil, Thai curry paste (substitution ideas below), and fresh garlic and ginger.
 The flavor is inspired by the dip/sauce often served in Thai and Vietnamese restaurants; it’s nutty, slightly sweet, and has a nice kick from the fresh spices.
 I recommend using crunchy peanut butter here, since it lends a nice texture.

 - Peanut Butter: I strongly encourage you to use natural peanut butter (the only ingredient should be peanuts and maybe salt).
 Yes, it does require a good stir when you first open the jar but the extra work is 100% worth it.
 Natural peanut butter creates a rich-textured, extra-delicious sauce.
 Conventional peanut butter (like Jif, etc.) contains added oils that are terrible for you, as well as chemical stabilizers and unnecessary sugar.